There is currently no state law prohibiting talking on a cell phone while driving, except for those drivers under age 18 with provisional licenses.

 Local ordinances.
 The city of Montgomery and over 20 other municipalities have prohibited talking on handheld cell phones while operating a motor vehicle.

-Effective August 1, 2012, drivers are prohibited from texting or using a wireless device to write, send, or read a text-based message, instant message, or e-mail while operating a motor vehicle (AL 2012 H.B.
+Drivers are prohibited from texting or using a wireless device to write, send, or read a text-based message, instant message, or e-mail while operating a motor vehicle (AL 2012 H.B.
 2).

 Exemptions.
 The use of voice-activated communication devices to send text messages is allowed.
 Texting to report an emergency or contact emergency responders is exempt.
 Drivers may use Global Positioning System (GPS) navigation systems while driving; however, they may not program the device while the vehicle is in motion.